docker/labs/nodejs/6_deploy_on_swarm.md

 ## Create a DNS load balancer

-In order to load balance the traffic towards several instances of our **app** service, we will add a new service based on nginx.
+In order to load balance the traffic towards several instances of our **app** service, we will add a new service.
 This one uses the DNS round-robin capability of Docker engine (version 1.11) for containers with the same network alias.

 The following Dockerfile uses nginx:1.9 official image and add a custom nginx.conf configuration file.